GoogleChrome/workbox/packages/sw-routing/README.md

 Two configuration options are required:

--   a `match` function, which examines an incoming [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to determine whether this `Route` should apply.
+-   A `match` function, which examines an incoming [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to determine whether this `Route` should apply.
 The function should return a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value if the `Route` matches, in which case that return value is passed along to the `handle` function.
--   a `handler` object, which should in turn have a function defined on it named `handle`.
+-   A `handler` object, which should in turn have a function defined on it named `handle`.
 This `handle` function is given the incoming request along with any additional parameters generated during the `match`, and returns a Promise for a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).